xdoko01/pgRPG/README.md

 ## To Do

+### COnsole as static class to get rid of global vars in main.py

 ### Improve collisions - NPC entities can walk around each other while hitting themselves
   - Different Entities have different collision behavior `Collidable`